Data Table

 - Enter an expression in the filter input field at the top of the Data Table tab

-- Only rows matching the condition are displayed, and the number of matching rows appears below the filter input
+- Only rows matching the condition are displayed.
+If the rows are narrowed down, the number of matching rows (Showing N of M rows) appears below the filter input

 How to Write Filter Expressions

 Filter expressions use SQL-like syntax supporting comparison operators, LIKE, IN, BETWEEN, and more.
+Keywords (AND, OR, LIKE, IN, etc.) are case-insensitive.
 Enclose strings in single quotes and column names in double quotes.
+To include a single quote inside a string, write it twice, as in name = 'O''Brien'.

 Comparison Operators